Malaysian Tax Issues for Expatriates and Non-Residents

 16. How Do I Know That IRBM had Made the Refund of Excess Tax Payment?

 You have to check your bank statement for any 'additional' credits to your bank account, which can be daunting to some people!
-That is the only way to check otherwise you can call IRBM on when they credited your account.
+That is the only way to check otherwise you can call LHDN on when they credited your account.

-Malaysia Tax Guide for Expatriate
+Malaysia Tax Guide for the Expatriate

 Malaysia's personal tax rate may not be the best.

-The current personal tax rate bands are still in need of fine tweaking, so that taxpayers do not reach the maximum income tax rate too quickly,
+The current personal tax rate bands are still in need of fine tweaking so that taxpayers do not reach the maximum income tax rate too quickly,

 For Malaysia to stay competitive, it needs to lower the current direct tax rates.
-The government had earlier announced the reduction to 25% from the current 26% for personal income tax, for assessment year 2015 onward.
+The government had earlier announced the reduction to 25% from the current 26% for personal income tax, for the assessment year 2015 onward.

-Although this is a good move, it is still high compared to neighboring country such as Singapore.
+Although this is a good move, it is still high compared to neighboring countries such as Singapore.
 I hope that when the country implements the GST, the personal tax rate will be reduced further.